Harness the Elements and Win

 - Archeology – You can find BoEs, mounts, very nice weapons, and even some BoA (Bind on Account) items.

 - Fishing – Kick back and goof off after a few dozen quests, dungeons, or battlegrounds.

-- Mining – Breaking ore out of rock nodes builds big muscles, so your Stam increases to a max of 120 in Cata and 480 in M of P.
+- Mining – Breaking ore out of rock nodes builds big muscles.
+Clearly the favorite of the Draenei Shaman.

 Ok, so you have enough gold:

 With profession bonuses gone in Warlords the “should I take a profession” question becomes a bit more interesting.
 Do you want it for the gear?
 To make gold?

 - Leatherworking – You’ll be able to make your own mail armor, including PvP gear up to 90 and raid quality gear (expensive!!) in Draenor.
 In Draenor your level 2 garrison, with follower minion, will give you access to account bound tents that add +10% to all your stats.
 Mail them to all of your alts.

 - Blacksmithing – Make your own weapons. n Draenor your level 2 garrison, with follower minion will give you a buff that blocks gear damage and also a possible body guard when questing there.